B-Rich/pyoptical/README.rst

   * Fix long standing bug where some luminance values incorrectly caused an error because the NACK byte was present in the ADC value and not only the last byte, which contains the ack value was checked.
+Thanks to Ivan Prikhodko.

 * 0.3 - 2010-07-26